 Undergraduate Experiential Learning Frequently Asked Questions

 Your career development advisor will offer guidance during your job search and make sure you know how to research job opportunities.
 However, it is your responsibility to apply and interview for available co-op or internship positions.
 There are no guarantees that you will secure a co-op or intern.
 Barriers to locating a co-op or internship position may include being inflexible regarding the geographic location in which you are willing to work and/or the term in which you wish to begin working.
 Another possible barrier is having a GPA that is lower than what employers typically seek.
-Your advisor will be there to assist you throughout your time you are working with the Center for Career Discovery and Development.
+Your advisor will be there to assist you throughout your time you are working with the Career Center.

 Yes!
-However, C2D2 must approve the company and co-op or internship opportunity in which you are interested.
+However, the Career Center must approve the company and co-op or internship opportunity in which you are interested.
 You must work out such arrangements with your career development advisor.
 Remember that the job must be related to your major, paid, full-time, supervised, and with increasing responsibility for at least three alternating semesters, if it is a co-op.
 If it is an internship it must be related to your major but it can be either full or part-time.

 If at any point you choose not to participate in the co-op program, please let your advisor know.
 He or she will ask you to either transfer out of the program or into the internship program.
-Since co-op is an official academic program, the C2D2 must track which students choose not to complete requirements for the co-op designation.
+Since co-op is an official academic program, the Career Center must track which students choose not to complete requirements for the co-op designation.

 No. You will be allowed to begin co-op employment only if you intend to meet all requirements of the program, including working a minimum of three work terms — two of which must be during a fall or spring semester.
 If you do not have time to complete the required number of work terms, you may wish to consider the internship program.